 Matsue City is the capital city of Shimane prefecture and is located on the northern edge of the prefecture on the Shimane Peninsula.
-It is also the largest city in the Sanin region, which lies on the Japan Sea side of western Japan and which includes Shimane and Tottori prefectures.
-As such, it is easily accessible via a well-developed transportation infrastructure; one can travel to Matsue City by train, car, highway bus, or by air.
+It is also the largest city in the Sanin region, which lies on the Japan Sea side of the Chugoku region.

-This tidy city boasts many wonderful attractions, including Matsue Castle, one of only 12 original castles remaining in Japan.The city has a selection of other historical and cultural attractions as well, including several samurai residences that are open to the public, Lafcadio Hearn’s residence and the Lafcadio Hearn Memorial Museum, guided boat rides in the castle moat, a peony garden, and a number of beautiful shrines and temples.
+This historic city boasts many wonderful attractions, including Matsue Castle, one of only 12 original castles remaining in Japan.The city has a selection of other historical and cultural attractions as well, including several samurai residences that are open to the public, Lafcadio Hearn’s (Koizumi Yakumo) residence and the Lafcadio Hearn Memorial Museum, a peony garden and a number of beautiful shrines and temples.

 Vogel Park, one of the largest indoor gardens in the world, is another popular tourist destination.
-The park specializes in begonias, fuchsias, and bird shows including a falcon show and a penguin parade.
+Situated on the northern bank of Lake Shinji, the park features flowers such as begonias and fuchsias, as well as bird performances, including a falcon show and a penguin parade.

 At the outer edge of Matsue is one more defining body of water, the Japan Sea.
 Here, you will find the historic fishing town of Mihonoseki, which is famous for its shrines, slate-covered lanes and lighthouse.
 Explore this fascinating section of the city with views of Miho Bay and the Japan Sea.